Edith Bush: Life

-Bush was born on September 15, 1882 in Everett, Massachusetts, one of three children of Universalist minister R. Perry Bush and his wife, née Emma Linwood Paine.
+Bush was born on September 15, 1882, in Everett, Massachusetts, one of three children of Universalist minister R. Perry Bush and his wife, née Emma Linwood Paine.
 She grew up in Chelsea, Massachusetts, and graduated from Tufts University in 1903 as a member of Chi Omega and Phi Beta Kappa.
 She became the head mathematics teacher at Chelsea High School from 1906 to 1918, becoming the mathematics teacher of her younger brother, Vannevar Bush.
 She briefly became principal of Provincetown High School before returning to Tufts in 1920, where she became a mathematics instructor.

 In 1922, she became an assistant professor at Tufts, the first female faculty member to teach in the School of Engineering.
 She was named dean of the Jackson College for Women in 1925, and in the same year became a full professor.
+She would hold the deanship for more than two decades; as a history of Tufts has written, her time as dean saw "a period of unparalleled stability that saw no significant changes in the makeup or activities of the Jackson student body, its administration, or its relations with the rest of the institution."
 She retired in 1952, and was succeeded as dean by biologist Katherine Jeffers.

 On her retirement she returned to Provincetown, Massachusetts, where she lived in a house built by her grandfather, Captain Lysander N. Paine.
-She died on November 3, 1977 in Waltham, Massachusetts.
+She died on November 3, 1977, in Waltham, Massachusetts.